aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-configurable-parameters.rst

 Aynchronous Execution (NEURON_RT_ASYNC_EXEC_MAX_INFLIGHT_REQUESTS)
 --------------------------------------------------------
-An experimental asynchronous execution feature which can reduce latency by roughly 12% for training workloads.
+A beta asynchronous execution feature which can reduce latency by roughly 12% for training workloads.
 Starting in Neuron Runtime version 2.15, the feature is available, but disabled.
 To enable the feature for possible improvement, recommendation is to set NEURON_RT_ASYNC_EXEC_MAX_INFLIGHT_REQUESTS to 3.
 Setting the number of inflight requests above 3 may lead to Out-Of-Memory (OOM) errors during execution.
 For developers using libnrt.so directly, please use nrt_register_async_exec_callback to register a callback for the nrt execution thread to post the execution status to.
 A default callback will be registered if one is not set by the developer.

 ::